LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/LCA-Results.md

 Below is a simple example (with unrealistic values) to demonstrate this:

 ![CA example with positive and negative results](./assets/ca_positive_negative_example.png)

-Other softwares (e.g. [Brightway2-Analyzer](https://github.com/brightway-lca/brightway2-analyzer))
-may use a different 'total', meaning the contributions may look different.
-For example, Brightway2-Analyzer uses the total of absolute values (so the range of numbers from the lowest negative number to the highest positive number) as 100% of the score.

-> [!IMPORTANT]
-> Due to Activity Browser using 100% as the 'total' when you sum all positive contributions,
-> positive results will sum to over 100% when there are also negative numbers, which will sum together to 100%.
-> Even single contributions may be over 100%.

 ## Sankey
 The `Sankey` tab shows results from [graph traversal](https://docs.brightway.dev/projects/graphtools/en/latest/index.html).